SMILXY/Autowipes/README.md

 # Autowipes
-I Am Not A Coder/Developer In Any Way, I Simply Made This Script To Do Auto Wipes On My Server Since I Never Found Anything Like it.
+I Am Not A Coder/Developer In Any Way, I Simply Made This Script To Do Auto Wipes On My Own Server Since I Never Found Anything Like it.
 This Is Only The Announcements And The Command Executions

 Automatic Carwipes Every 45 Minutes, And Entitywipes Every 1 Hour